vijay12naidu/mini-js-project/README.md

 # apna_clg
 git_learning
 <br>
-This is my first readme
+This is my first code